Last updated: 15 July 2026

 A combination of synthetic and natural fibres.
 Practical when switching between water-based and oil-based products on the same project.

 According to Dulux Australia’s painting guides, using a synthetic roller cover with water-based paints like Dulux Wash&Wear produces the most even, lint-free finish on interior walls.
+A roller works well on walls, but kitchen cabinet doors are a different job, see our guide on spray vs brush for kitchen cabinets for which method actually gets a smooth result.

 | Material | Best Paint Type | Durability | Fibre Shedding | Cleanup | Price Range |